muratk3n/thirdwave/en/tweets/2019/week35.md

 big game in his books but what he's done is basically appyling the Standard Model (mostly Cop QM) to different areas, such as molecular biology, chemistry, he did not push further in the frontier on what's been started in 1910.
-Still a fine scientist though...
+A fine scientist though...
 The Teller story came from him.

 *2019-8-24 20:49:5*